 The Office of Religious Life understands interfaith to be the accommodation and support of diverse religious communities, the fostering of interaction between those communities on a student and community level, and the religious-secular encounter, as a part of civil society, on campus and in the public.
-Our Interfaith Programs include in-depth internships, exposure trips, community building, community service, and religious diversity education for student groups and secular agencies.
+Our interfaith programs include in-depth internships, exposure trips, community building, community service, and religious diversity education for students.

 His Holiness the Dalai Lama reflects on Princeton's Motto

 A short film about His Holiness the Dalai Lama's visit to Princeton University on October 28, 2014.

 The Clowning Project Clown?
 Does this word make you think of circus performers with bright red noses and painted-on smiles?
 Or horror movie villains terrorizing young children?
 In this workshop we will look at another definition of the clown: the stupidest version of you, your inner child, the thing that your friends make fun of behind your back.

 Poverty and Peacemaking is an interdisciplinary conference and gathering that is co-sponsored with Sant’ Egidio, and includes scholars, religious leaders, local partners, students, and philanthropists.

 RELIGION AND THE UNITED NATIONS is an ongoing series of conversations with UN officials, scholars, and religious leaders, about the role religion plays in various missions for particular UN agencies.